Automate4U Logo

 Apply service rules

-The workflow checks approved scripts, service areas, job categories, booking windows, emergency rules, membership notes, or customer records.
+The workflow checks approved scripts, service areas, job categories, booking windows, emergency rules, membership notes, property access notes, warranty status, or customer records.

 03